allthriveai/insights/how-we-won-mcp-hackathon-with-pitchscoop.md

 ![Redis Logo](images/redis_logo.png)
 ```

-## How we used Redis for everything
+## How We Used Redis for Everything

 ```mermaid
 graph TB